Skip to content

 ESLint

-The eslint job checks coding standards in .js and .yml files.
+The eslint job checks formatting standards in .js and .yml files.

-ESLint can be configured using a .eslintrc.json file placed in your projects root directory.
-This is not mandatory, and if no such file exists then a default one matching Core's standards core/.eslintrc.passing.json is used.
-If you do create a .eslintrc.json file then it only needs to contain the specific rules that you want to override, because all other rules will be inherited from Core due to ESLint's cascading configuration.
+ESLint can be configured using an .eslintrc.json file that is located in your project's root directory.
+This file is optional and if it does not exist then a default configuration file with the same settings as core/.eslintrc.passing.json will be used.
+If you do create an .eslintrc.json file, it only needs to contain the specific rules that you want to override; all other rules will be inherited from the Core configuration because ESLint configuration cascades.

-You can pass additional options to the eslint call via the _ESLINT_EXTRA variable.
+You can pass additional options to eslint via the _ESLINT_EXTRA variable.
 This variable has a default value of --quiet to match what Drupal core does.

-If there are .js or .yml files that you do not want to fix, or cannot fix for whatever reason, these can be ignored by adding the names to a .eslintignore file stored in your project top-level folder.
-Files and paths listed here will be completely ignored for both ESLint and Prettier checking.
-An example where this would be needed is if you have minified javascript files.
+If there are .js or .yml files that you do not want to fix, or if you cannot fix them for whatever reason, you can specify that the files should be ignored by adding the names to an .eslintignore file that is located in your project's root directory.
+Files and paths listed in .eslintignore will be ignored by both the ESLint and Prettier checks.
+For example, if your project contains minified javascript files these need to be ignored, so your .eslintignore should contain:

 # Ignore all minified javascript files